kawansoft/aceql-http/README.md

 ## Advanced Authentication Configuration

-in order to give access access to remote client users to the AceQL server, you may develop entirely your own authentication mechanism.
+In order to give access access to remote client users to the AceQL server, you may develop entirely your own authentication mechanism.
 This is done through your own implementation of the [UserAuthenticator](https://www.aceql.com/rest/soft/5.0.1/javadoc/org/kawanfw/sql/api/server/auth/UserAuthenticator.html) interface: overload the login method `UserAuthenticator.login()` in your concrete class implementation.

 Your concrete implementations is passed to the AceQL as properties of the **User Authentication Section**  in the `aceql-server.properties` file, as described in the section